akashn-1412/Sales-dashboard/README.md

 # Visualization Dashboard
+## Live Demo

+You can view the live demo of the application here: [Arkaconsultancy Sales_Dashboard](https://arkaconsultancy.streamlit.app/)
 ## Overview

 This web application allows users to upload a CSV file and generate an interactive visualization dashboard.
 The dashboard supports a variety of charts and graphs, including bar charts, line charts, pie charts, area charts, scatter plots, histograms, box plots, treemaps, heatmaps, and KPI cards.
 Users can filter the data and select different columns to visualize various aspects of their dataset.